Full-Stack-Bootcamp-Spring-and-Angular/full-stack-bootcamp-spring-angular-weekly-tasks-1Menna/README.md

-## Spring & Java Backend: Hands-on Labs & Tasks
+## Spring & Java Backend: Hands-on Tasks & Projects

 This repository is a comprehensive collection of weekly tasks and projects focused on mastering the **Java Spring Ecosystem**.
 It tracks my progress through foundational and advanced concepts—from Core IoC/DI to building secure, production-ready RESTful APIs.